yochaigal/cairn/wip/2e/forest-seeds.md

 ## Trails

-### Old Logging Road, Fresh Spiderwebs
+### Old Logging Road, Tree Carvings

 The path between **1** and **5** is blocked by a broad cliff face, requiring climbing gear to ascend.
-Giant spiders travel the hidden path between **9** and **6**, spinning their web along the trail.
+Carvings from the original loggers of this forest still mar the surface of some trees.

 ### Treeline Heights, Stone Piles

-The ancient monks at **8** once climbed this path daily to pay their respects in the crystal chambers of **2**.
+The ancient monks at **7** once climbed this path daily to pay their respects in the crystal chambers of **2**.
 They left piles of stone alongside the path for each of their fallen members.

 ### Foraging Path, Distant Singing

 Anglwyst survived largely on the plentiful fruit found on this trail.
 Her magic was so powerful that echoes of her presence still mark the path, as those who travel it can still hear her faint, chipper singing.

-### Dry Riverbed, Tree Carvings
+### Dry Riverbed, Fresh Spiderwebs

-A river once ran through West end of the forest, but dried up after the witch died.
-Her runes still mar the surface of some trees here.
+A river once ran through West end of the forest, but dried up after a drought.
+Giant spiders travel the path as they make their way to **8**, spinning their web along the trail.

 ### Hunter's Track, Damaged Flora